 Type of AI | Description | Real-World Examples | Intelligence Level | Learning Capability |

-Narrow AI (Weak AI) | Performs a specific task with high accuracy within a limited scope | Siri, Google Translate, and fraud detection systems | Low (task-specific) | Learns from predefined datasets |
+Narrow AI (Weak AI) | Performs a specific task with high accuracy within a limited scope | Siri, Google Translate, fraud detection systems | Low (task-specific) | Learns from predefined datasets |

-General AI (Strong AI) | Can perform any intellectual task that a human can do (still theoretical) | None yet (in research phase) | Human-level (in theory) | Capable of adaptation and complex reasoning |
+General AI (Strong AI) | Can perform any intellectual task a human can do (still theoretical) | None yet (research phase) | Human-level (in theory) | Capable of adaptation and reasoning |

-Generative AI | Creates new content such as text, images, audio, video, and code | ChatGPT, DALL·E, Midjourney | Medium to High | Learns from large-scale datasets |
+Generative AI | Creates new content (text, images, video, code) | ChatGPT, DALL·E, Midjourney | Medium to High | Learns from large datasets |

-AI in Machine Learning | Analyzes, classifies, and predicts based on machine learning algorithms | Market forecasting, medical diagnostics, and recommendations | High (task-specific) | Continuously improves with new data |
+Machine Learning AI | Analyzes and predicts patterns from data | Market forecasting, diagnostics | High (task-specific) | Improves with new data |

 To truly understand how AI works, we need to explore the fundamental disciplines that power artificial intelligence.
 These core fields enable AI to learn from data, understand natural language, recognize images, make decisions, and even control robots in the real world.